-SUBLEASES, ASSIGNMENTS, AND TRANSFERS
+SUBLEASES, ASSIGNMENTS, AND TRANSFERS Sublease needs defined, IF less than 60% of that volume of the hangar we need a sublease agreement for a term greater than 30 days

 City Consent Required.
 Lessee shall not assign or sublet this Agreement or the Premises, nor may it transfer the management and operation of the Premises, without the prior written consent of the City, such consent not to be unreasonably withheld, conditioned, or delayed.
 The City may withhold consent to an assignment, sublease, or transfer under any of the following circumstances, without limitation: (i) Lessee is in default of its obligations under this Agreement; (ii) the proposed assignee lacks the financial capability to comply with the terms and conditions of this Agreement or the ability to operate the facilities according to the terms and conditions of this Agreement and, if applicable, the Minimum Standards; (iii) the proposed assignee would not assume all of Lessee’s obligations under this Agreement, without condition or qualification; or (iv) the proposed assignment would violate any obligation of the City, including without limitation the Grant Assurances.
 Any purported assignment or sublease in violation of this Section XIX shall be null and void.

 First Right of Refusal for Sale of Hangar.
 Notwithstanding the foregoing, if Lessee desires to sell or otherwise transfer its interest in this Agreement, including its leasehold interest in the Premises and ownership interest in the Improvements thereon, and has obtained a bona fide offer for such sale, Lessee must first offer to sell or otherwise transfer such interest to the City, at the price and on the same terms as such bona fide offer, and the City shall have the right to purchase Lessee’s interest under such terms.
 Such offer must be in writing and provide a copy of the sales agreement showing all terms and conditions of the proposed sale.
 The City shall have the right for a period of twenty-one (21) days after receipt of the offer from Lessee to elect to purchase Lessee’s interest (the “Election Period”).
 If the City does not desire to purchase Lessee’s interest, Lessee may then sell or otherwise transfer its interest in this Agreement to the person making the said offer, at the price and terms set forth in the offer, subject to the requirements of this Section XIX, including but not limited to the City’s prior written consent under subsection A above.
 If Lessee fails to close such a sale within one hundred twenty (120) days after the expiration of the Election Period, any proposed sale or other transfer thereafter shall again be subject to this Section.
 This right of the City shall be continuing and shall survive any sale or other transfer of Lessee’s interest under this Agreement.
 The intent of this Section is to require all of Lessee’s interests in this Agreement be sold or otherwise transferred intact, without fractionalization.
+IF Transfer of hangar between LLC or Family Trust, does this require a transfer fee and approval from the city?
+(Jason had wording on this)

 Sale to Third-Party Buyer.
 In the event Lessee’s interest in the Agreement (including the Improvements) are sold to a third-party buyer prior to the end of the Term: